ghowland/VDRPrologCPU/docs/_tech_spec.md

 ### 15.4 Distribution

 Steam for consumer distribution with Workshop as the mod store for user-contributed compacted knowledge domains.
-Consumer price: $19.99 with floor at $15.99 (20% off).
-Enterprise: $100/year per seat (active install, server or workstation).
-Enterprise sales via Stripe with static website.
-No DRM — compliance is contractual for enterprise, copyright law for piracy.

 ### 15.5 Knowledge Base Distribution